 Where sample survey data are shown in charts in this report, error bars are included, showing 95 per cent confidence intervals.
 This means that there is a 95 per cent chance that the true value of the measure lies within the interval shown by the error bars.
-This report only highlights differences if they are statistically significant (although it should be noted that, just because a difference is 'statistically significant', that does not mean the difference is necessarily material or important).
+This report uses standard tests of statistical significance and only highlights differences if they are statistically significant (although it should be noted that, just because a difference is 'statistically significant', that does not mean the difference is necessarily material or important).